SaturnHEX9/Predator_Phylogenetic_Diversity/Ubuntu.md

     sudo apt-get install r-base r-base-dev

-The "get" stages of apt-get should show the computer connecting to rstudio.com and downloading the packages.
+The "get" stages of apt-get should show that r-base and r-base-dev are downloaded from rstudio.com

 == Getting dependenices inside of R ==